mbhat83/rent-v-buy/README.md

 We are looking for the following pieces of data from our user.
 1 What is your yearly income?
 2 How much of that are you willing to spend on housing?

+# Data Collection & Exploration

+The project used data sourced from Redfin.com where data is in CSV file includes Average monthly rent and Monthly Mortgage for 5% and 20% down for Nationwide from Year 2019-2022

+# Usage